Chi-Square Test

 How to Perform a Chi-Square Test?

 Let's say you want to know if gender has anything to do with political party preference.
-You poll 440 voters in a simple random sample to find out which political party they prefer.
+You poll 440 voters in a simple random sample to determine their preferred political party.
 The results of the survey are shown in the table below:

 chi-1.